-With business re-openings underway, many British Columbians are looking to plan their trips around the province this summer and fall and are seeking information on how to explore their own communities safely right now.
-Destination BC has overhauled the Know Before You Go page on HelloBC.com to help answer these questions, with information on borders, camping, and more.
+As many British Columbians continue to plan their trips around the province this fall and winter, they are seeking information on how to explore BC safely.
+Destination BC continues to update the Know Before You Go page on HelloBC.com to help answer these questions, with information on borders, camping, and more.

-Our 10 Ways to Travel Safely and Responsibly in BC is another great resource to encourage travellers to take more time with planning, and be more conscious of the impact on communities—especially the smaller ones—for BC-wide travel when the time is right.
+Our 10 Ways to Travel Safely and Responsibly in BC is another great resource to encourage travellers to take more time with planning, and be more conscious of the impact on communities—especially the smaller ones.

 For full travel restrictions and precautions in place due to the COVID-19 pandemic, please visit: www.gov.bc.ca/regionalrestrictions